Spikarija/ARKCommerce/README.md

 ## **V1.0 Released**

-All plugin files have been published in this repository, as well as on https://wordpress.org/plugins/arkcommerce The service is free for the foreseeable future, by all means take advantage of it
+All plugin files have been published in this repository, as well as on https://wordpress.org/plugins/arkcommerce The service is free for the foreseeable future, by all means take advantage of it; register on https://www.arkcommerce.net/

 ----------